 I raise purebred registered Shetland sheep.
 Shetlands are known for their hardiness, engaging personalities, and luxurious fleeces that come in a variety of colors and marking patterns.
 The breed is naturally healthy, and lamb easily without assistance.
 Their short tails don't require docking, and their petite size makes them ideal "family sheep."

 This is Quin, short for Harlequin.
 Her mother's name is Joker, and when Quin was born, her eye patches were diamond-shaped, like the classic harlequin.
 Quin is smerslet (mostly dark with white around the nose and neck), with yuglet (eye spots) markings.
+Quin is my farm's ambassador, ready to greet all visitors with a warm welcome.
+She thinks that everyone exists to give her pets and scritches, and well, she's not wrong.

-Quin, when she was a 2-week old baby.
+Quin, when she was a 2-week old baby

 Roobie, short for Rooibus, is a reddish moorit (brown) with gold tips and darker roots.
 She has yuglet (eye spots) and sokket (socks) markings.
 Roobie often has a lot on her mind and doesn't hold back from letting me know what she thinks.
 She has very strong opinions on pumpkins (in favor), hay (the best pieces are always on the bottom and need to be dug up), and chin scratches (keep'em coming).